-This document provides information relating to call options on certain foreign exchange futures contracts which have been listed by Chicago Mercantile Exchange, Inc ("CME").
-CME is referred to below as the "Exchange".
-CME is a Designated Contract Market based in the USA, and is a subsidiary of CME Group.
-CME is regulated by the Commodity Futures Trading Commission.
+This document provides information relating to call options on certain commodity futures contracts which have been listed by one of Chicago Mercantile Exchange, Inc ("CME"), The Board of Trade of the City of Chicago, Inc ("CBOT"), Commodity Exchange, Inc ("COMEX") or New York Mercantile Exchange, Inc ("NYMEX").
+CME, CBOT, COMEX and NYMEX are referred to below as the "Exchange".
+CME, CBOT, COMEX and NYMEX are Designated Contract Markets based in the USA, and are subsidiaries of CME Group.
+CME, CBOT, COMEX and NYMEX are regulated by the Commodity Futures Trading Commission.
 Details of the specific products which are covered by this document can be found on the CME Group website at www.cmegroup.com/priipskids.